How to sell your property

-Unsurprisingly, as well as being incredibly stressful, buying a property is very costly so you need to factor that in, and not just the selling costs mentioned above, if you're selling to buy somewhere else.
+Unsurprisingly, as well as being incredibly stressful, bear in mind that buying a property is very costly – and not just the selling costs mentioned above.
 The charges include:

-- Mortgage fees - Arrangement/booking fee (£0 - £2,500) and exit fees, early repayment and new home loan charges.
-See Can I take my mortgage with me? for a full breakdown.
+- Mortgage fees – arrangement/booking fee (£0 - £2,500) and exit fees, early repayment and new home loan charges.
+See our Porting your mortgage guide for a full breakdown.

-- Surveys/Valuation fee - Homebuyer's report, full structural or snagging, £400 - £700 (depending on survey type).
+- Surveys/valuation fee – homebuyer's report £400 - £700 (depending on survey type).
 Valuation is for lenders to check how much your property is worth, £300 - £400.
 This varies by lender and property value and is for the lender's purposes only.
 You can generally upgrade to a homebuyer's survey, or you could go for a full structural survey.

-- Searches - Local, drainage and environmental searches.
-Checks to see if there's anything you need to be aware of like building control issues or nearby road schemes.
+- Searches – local, drainage and environmental searches check to see if there's anything you need to be aware of, such as building control issues or nearby road schemes.

-- Stamp duty - on properties over £125,000, payable to the Government.
+- Stamp duty – payable to the Government on properties over £125,000.
 See Stamp Duty Calculator for full details.

 - Bank transfer – £25 - £30.

-- Land Registry fee - charges a fee to transfer their register entry into your name, up to £500.
+- Land Registry fee – to transfer its register entry into your name, up to £500.

-For all those things you may have forgotten (or blocked out) since you bought your current property, see our 50+ House Buying Tips.
+For anything else you may have forgotten (or blocked out) since you bought your current property, see our 50+ House Buying Tips guide.